 Inside, the place was as busy as Wade expected it to be, with a group of men singing harmonies in the back ground as a woman in formal dress caressed a piano.
 There were teamsters and cowboys in here too, but most of them looked a little older, with the air of lead scouts or project bosses.
 The other half of the clientele appeared to be made up of well-to-do travelers.
 Wade saw men in tailored dress coats and with canes, and women with small hats and shortened riding jackets.

-Probably just got off the train and looking to make their fortune
+Probably just got off the train and looking to make their fortune.

-, Wade afforded himself a brief chuckle.
-The West was changing all right.
-The railroad wasn’t just sending cattle and ore back East.
-It was also bringing Eastern money out West.
+Wade afforded himself a brief chuckle.
+The west was changing all right.
+The railroad wasn’t just sending cattle and ore back east.
+It was also bringing eastern money out west.
 Young couples were starting out on new claims, while others were setting up milliners and haberdashers and tailors and print shops.
-Wade didn’t think it would be too long before Cheyenne even got a playhouse all of it’s own.
+Wade didn’t think it would be too long before Cheyenne even got a playhouse all of its own.

 Wade selected a spot at the end of the bar, paying his dues for a room, a hot meal and a tub, before leaning over and passing another few dimes over the counter.

 “You know someone in here looking to take on staff?
 They got to be reliable, good reputation.
-Treat people right,” Wade said to the skinny bar man with balding head, but who made up for it with an over-large mustache that joined up to his sideburns.
+Treat people right,” Wade said to the skinny bar man with a balding head, who made up for it with an over-large mustache that joined up to his sideburns.

 “Work?
-You’re looking for work you say?
+You’re looking for work, you say?
 Try the Cheyenne Star, down at the front of town,” the barman frowned at him.
 The small man looked about to move, when Wade added another couple of dimes to the counter.

 “I’m not looking for that kind of work, mister.
 I know my worth, and I’m looking for someone honest.
 Not chump work,” Wade said seriously.